Hlai people: History

 During the Japanese occupation of Hainan (1939–1945), the Hlai suffered extremely heavily due to their communist resistance activities especially in western Hainan.
-Hlai villages were frequently targeted for extermination and rape by Kuomintang and Japanese soldiers.
+Hlai villages were frequently targeted for extermination and rape by Japanese soldiers.
 In four towns alone, the Japanese slaughtered more than 10,000 Hlai people.
-The Hlai were persecuted by the Nationalists partly due to their support of the Chinese Communist Party (CCP).
-Nationalist forces massacred over 7,000 Hlai in a village.
-Nationalist officers had 9,000 Hlai and 3,000 Miao executed after tricking them to the war fronts during a fake conscription campaign.
-As the Nationalists retreated with over 1.5 million civilians that they evacuated to the hills with, they massacred and stole food from the ethnic Hlai as well as other tribal peoples.
-The Nationalists executed 2,180 Miao women and children of Baisha and Baoting uprising origin.

 Because the Hlai sided with the CCP during the Chinese Civil War against the Nationalists, the Hlai are looked upon favorably by the government of the People's Republic of China.

 Language

 The Hlai speak the Hlai languages, a member of the Kra–Dai language family, but most can understand or speak Hainanese and Standard Chinese.
 The Jiamao language spoken natively by the Sai (also known as Tai or Jiamao) subgroup has been noted for its dissimilarity to the dialects or languages spoken by the other subgroups of the Hlai.

 A Qing dynasty report on the Hlai dated 1756 claimed that they did not have a writing system.